KeithPrinkey-ops/KeithPrinkey-ops.github.io/README.md

 # KeithPrinkey-ops.github.io

 I am the chief technical officer for World eSports LLC.
-I have worked on several other projects including creating a new meeting for AL-ANON, created two of my own websites and now working on a third with another developer
+I have worked on several other projects including creating a new meeting for AL-ANON, created two of my own websites and now working on a third with another developer.

+I have listed some of my work below.
+If you interested in having your website programmed or need developer help you can email at the link below!

+<a href="mailto:chieftech@worldesports.app">Email Me</a>

 <a href="https://worldesports.app" target="_blank">World eSports Website</a>
 <br>